flother/csv-game/README.md

 in a single column.
-It began when I saw [this Rob Miller talk from GopherCon 2014](https://www.youtube.com/watch?v=RhLIblr_YXs&index=6&list=PLEireDfbBiXYxLvhLBHi8EX_HigEplHDH) about [Hekka](https://github.com/mozilla-services/heka) where he claims that Go is so slow at parsing CSV messages that they pass the over protocol buffers to a luajit process which parses the message and sends the data back over protocol buffers - and it's quicker than just reading it in Go ([14:45 in the video](https://www.youtube.com/watch?v=RhLIblr_YXs&index=6&list=PLEireDfbBiXYxLvhLBHi8EX_HigEplHDH#t=14m45)\).
+It began when I saw [this Rob Miller talk from GopherCon 2014](https://www.youtube.com/watch?v=RhLIblr_YXs&index=6&list=PLEireDfbBiXYxLvhLBHi8EX_HigEplHDH) about [Hekka](https://github.com/mozilla-services/heka) where he claims that Go is so slow at parsing CSV messages that they pass the data over protocol buffers to a luajit process which parses the message and sends the data back over protocol buffers - and it's quicker than just reading it in Go ([14:45 in the video](https://www.youtube.com/watch?v=RhLIblr_YXs&index=6&list=PLEireDfbBiXYxLvhLBHi8EX_HigEplHDH#t=14m45)\).